Does Salvation Guarantee A Problem Free Life?

 A believer will have more run-ins with storms for two main reasons:

-We are misfits - We simply don't belong.
+We are misfits - We simply don't belong (1 Peter 2:11).
 Therefore, we are swimming against the tides of this world.
 So Christians don't just suffer because we are in a fallen world, but because we are not of the fallen world.

 We have an enemy that hates us - The devil lives for nothing else than to destroy that which God loves.
-So, as a staunch Christian, you will have a lot of run-ins with the devil.
-If you do not encounter the devil in your Christian walk, it's probably because you are moving in the same direction, which speaks of conformity and compromise, which is common with many believers today.
-They are not swimming against the world's tide but in favor of it.
+So, as a follower of Jesus, you will have a lot of run-ins with the devil.
+If you do not encounter the devil in your Christian walk, it's probably because you are moving in the same direction — living in conformity and compromise, a reality all too common among many believers today.
+Many Christians not swimming against the world's tide but in favor of it.
 They look so much like the world; we cannot tell the two apart.

-Many believers have become a friend of the world, which, according to the Bible, automatically makes them enemies of God. (see James 4:4) But Paul says in 2 Corinthians 6:17, come out from among them and be separate.
+They have become friends of the world, which, according to the Bible, automatically makes them enemies of God.
+(James 4:4) But Paul says in 2 Corinthians 6:17, come out from among them and be separate!

 We are not called to fit in.
-We are called to stand out.
-So suffering is not just normal for believers; it is greater for them, and this is the truth of the Bible.
+We are called to stand out!
+So suffering is not just normal for true followers of Jesus; it is greater for them, and this is the truth of the Bible.

 3. They are necessary